 Once you find an experienced recruiter in your industry, connect with them on LinkedIn.
 Most recruiters post about candidates they are working with, as well as the roles they are currently filling.
-You'll get a sense for how deep this persons network runs, and when the time is right for you to fill a position at your organization, you'll know exactly who to engage with.
+You'll get a sense of how deep this person's network runs, and when the time is right for you to fill a position at your organization, you'll know exactly who to engage with.
 You also might see a candidate that you'd like to get to know better before you post your role publicly!

 The Consultative Approach